sharetribe/ftw-daily/docs/styling.md

 ### Find the component to change its styles

-Quite often the one needs to find a component that is responsible for certain UI partial - to change the styles.
-In this case, the easiest way to pinpoint a component is to open Inspector.
-(Right-click on top of the correct element, and select Inspector from the context menu.)
+Quite often one needs to find a component that is responsible for certain UI partial in order to change the styles.
+In this case, the easiest way to pinpoint a component is to open the inspector from browser's dev tools.
+(Right-click on top of the correct element, and select _Inspector_, or something of the sort depending on the browser, from the context menu.)

 ![Mobile LandingPage hero title](./assets/styling/styling-find-component.png)